PyO3/maturin/Readme.md

             Don't build a source distribution

         --no-strip
-            Strip the library for minimum file size
+            Do not strip the library for minimum file size

         --skip-auditwheel
             [deprecated, use --manylinux instead] Don't check for manylinux compliance